C241-PS127/Mobile-Developer/README.md

 ## Overview

 **Project Overview:**
 This project encompasses UI/UX design and development targeting a minimum API Level 21 (Android 5.0).
-The layout design was crafted using tools like Figma and XML, integrating crucial libraries and frameworks such as Retrofit and Firebase.
+The layout design was crafted using tools like XML, integrating crucial libraries and frameworks such as Retrofit and Firebase.

 ---